 Stuck on a Nairobi layover at Kenya’s Nairobi Jomo Kenyatta International Airport (NBO)?
 The airport is the busiest airport in Eastern Africa, the 6th busiest in Africa, and serves as the main hub for Kenya Airways.
 Located approximately 9.5 miles from Nairobi’s business district, the city if an accessible destination for those stuck on a long stopover.
 If you’re trying to determine whether you can leave the airport during your Nairobi layover, click here for useful tips.

 If you’re stuck in the Nairobi airport during your layover, there are a number of duty free and regular shops that can keep you entertained (click here for the list of stores in the airport).
-The airport also has Forex Bureaus and banks onsite, a number of nearby hotels in Nairobi for those interested in resting or who arrive at night, a Left Luggage facility, and tour and travel agents (listed here) to help assist you with planning and activities.
+The airport also has Forex Bureaus and banks onsite, a number of nearby hotels for those interested in resting or who arrive at night, a Left Luggage facility, and tour and travel agents (listed here) to help assist you with planning and activities.

 There airport also has two pay-per-access lounges at the airport (roughly $20 USD), for a quiet, comfortable place to relax, as well as a VIP lounge.
 The airport also has an Internet café for online access.